Family remembers Sheila Wall 25 years after her murder - Salisbury Post

 Today, Sue Wall tries to tell “Sheila’s story” to any friends or acquaintances who are in abusive relationships.
 She and her seven other siblings have made sure that the family still speaks of Sheila.
 They talk about her as often as they can.
 They visit her gravesite at a cemetery in Spencer and place flowers there.

-Two of Sue Wall’s nieces — Jennifer Dianne and Shealiea — were named in honor of Sheila.
+One Sue Wall’s nieces, Shealiea, was named in honor of Sheila.
+Sue Wall said that niece Jennifer Dianne was also named after Sheila.
 Another niece has many facial features just like Sheila did when she was the same age, Sue Wall said.

-Another sister, Jeannie Imes, said she believes Sheila would have been either a veterinarian or in the health care field like many of her other siblings.
+Jeannie Imes, Sheila’s sister, said she believes Sheila would have been either a veterinarian or in the health care field like many of her other siblings.
 Imes said she imagines her sister may have become a nursing assistant.

 The family grew up near Bethany Retirement Center and many went on to work there.
 Imes said her little sister loved animals of all kinds and also enjoyed drawing and painting.